LudoProvost/MP3-to-strobe-lights/README.md

 # MP3 to strobe lights algorithm

-:rotating_light: **WARNING: THIS ALGORITHM PRODUCES RAPIDLY FLASHING LIGHTS.
-USE AT OWN RISK** :rotating_light:
+:rotating_light: **WARNING: THIS ALGORITHM PRODUCES RAPIDLY FLASHING LIGHTS.** :rotating_light:

 Algorithm to generate a strobe light effect by alternating white and black fullscreen using PySimpleGUI.
-This is a **math-heavy* project.
+This is a *math-heavy* project.

 ## How to use
 1. place a MP3 file in the same directory as main.py